anitaposch/anita-grav/user/pages/04.blog/articles-2022/f0023-millenium-tv-zambia/f0023-millenium-tv-zambia.md

 ---
-title: Learn about Bitcoin or be scammed - Zambia Daily Nation
+title: The importance of Bitcoin mining - Millenium TV Zambia
 taxonomy:
     tags: [Blog, Features, Bitcoin in Africa, On the Ground]
 routes:
     default: '/millenium-tv-zambia'
-date: 2022-10-09 15:00
+date: 2022-10-10 15:00
 dateformat: 'Y-m-d H:i'
 summary: In an TV interview I emphasized the importance of Bitcoin mining for a country with cheap electricity and hydropower like Zambia and how to detect scams.
 thumbnail: _f0023-millenium-tv-zambia.png